 While most Jane's Walks focus on a graetzl, we will do the opposite.
 There is zero community on the Donauinsel, since only a few homeless people actually live there.
 But still it is a social place, and many regulars know each other and feel passionately about their place on the island.

-2021 marks the sixth year where space and place lead a walk for Jane's Walk Vienna.
+2022 marks the seventh year where Whoosh (and previously space and place) lead a tour for Jane's Walk Vienna.
 We thank Andreas Lindinger for all his hard work across those years and beyond.

 Please bring good shoes, sun cream and your stories of adventures on the Island.
 It is a place where the Viennese now go to play and escape, and we will do the same.